Frank Jenner: Evangelism

-One of the people to whom Jenner posed his question was Noel Stanton, a man from Bedfordshire, England, who was serving in Sydney with the Royal Navy at the time.
+One of the people to whom Jenner posed his question was Noel Stanton, a man from Bedfordshire, England, who was serving in Sydney with the Royal Navy.
 Stanton became preoccupied with the memory of this meeting for several months afterwards and, the next year, became a committed Christian.
 Stanton went on to found the Jesus Army in Northampton, England, in 1969.
 In 1945, Jenner approached Norrie Jeffs, who had just returned from participating in Operation Meridian at Palembang on Sumatra, and, having asked Jeffs his question, Jeffs responded that he was already a Christian.
 Jenner then invited Jeffs over to his house, where Jeffs met several other visitors, including the woman who would later become his wife.
 In 1952, another person Jenner accosted with his question on George Street was Ian Boyden, a man from Roseville who was serving in the Royal Australian Air Force.
 After having a brief conversation with Jenner, Boyden accepted Jenner's invitation to attend a church service at Renwick Gospel Hall, where he responded to the sermon by committing to living as a Christian thenceforward, which he did for at least fifty years.
 Many other people who had a brief encounter with Jenner on the street in Sydney also became Christians, but Jenner did not realise that any of the people he accosted had remained a Christian beyond their initial profession of faith until 1953, when Francis Dixon told him the stories of several such people.

 When Dave Rosten, another Sydney evangelist, attempted to imitate Jenner's method of evangelism, he was punched in the midriff by the first person he spoke to, so he decided that Jenner's approach to evangelism was not for others to emulate.
 In 1947, Jenner asked his question to a man named Angus Carruthers, who responded that he was a Christian and going to heaven.
 Jenner invited Carruthers back to his home, where Carruthers met Jenner's daughter, Ann.
 Carruthers and Ann married three years later.